Lemanic Panel

 Partners

-The Lemanic Panel is a collaboration between the LaSUR and the HERUS laboratory.
+The Lemanic Panel is a collaboration between the LaSUR and the HERUS laboratories.
 Funding is provided by the cantons of Vaud and Geneva, while data is collected by FORS, the Swiss Centre of Expertise in the Social Sciences.

 Access to the data